(Editor’s Note: This post was slightly updated to include new links, photos, formatting and information in July 2015.)

 For iceberg lettuce:

 For lettuce wraps, remove leaves, trying your best to keep the whole leaf intact.
-For salads, tacos, burgers and sandwiches, slice into wedges, chop, shred or slice the leaves.
+For salads, tacos, burgers and sandwiches, chop, shred or slice the leaves.
+Create large lettuce wedges by cutting the head into quarters.